odow/StochOptFormat/README.md

   risk-averse policy to a problem, rather than finding a policy for a risk-averse problem.
 In addition, many solution methods for stochastic programs (e.g., robust optimization) do not need to consider risk measures.
-  Note that risk measures are used with the goal of obtaining a alternative distributions for the problem solutions, i.e., some specific statistics of the solutions are more relevant than usual expected values.

 - Q: I don't like JSON.